FHantke/brave-browser-wiki/Triage-Guidelines.md

 - Never remove `QA/Yes` and `QA/No` labels
 - Things that should get a `QA/No` label: Things that are internal or tooling related only, things that are impossible for QA to test, meta issues, things that are covered by something else fully with a test plan in the same milestone.
 - These labels are expected to be added when a PR is submitted, but it gets missed sometimes.
+- Issues are NOT guaranteed to be tested on all platforms and device types.
+- If your issue needs to be tested on all device types (e.g. Phone / Tablet) then please specify the label `QA/Test-All-Device-Types` on the issue.
+- If your issue needs to be tested on all platforms (OS versions) , then please specify the label: `QA/Test-All-Platforms` on the issue.
 - QA should block a release if there are any issues with neither of those tags using a search query similar to this one but with an appropriate milestone defined: `is:issue is:closed milestone:"Releasable builds 0.55.x"  -label:"QA/No" -label:"QA/Yes"`.
 - QA should ping people as needed to make sure things have one of those labels.
 - Add labels for checked once an issue is checked on an OS.
 If a certain OS is not needed then indicate it in a comment and mark it as checked too.